Buying a Condominium

 - a growing area.

-Other factors decrease the value and the appreciation potential for the property:
+Factors decreasing the value and the appreciation potential for a property include:

 - a high crime area